shamiraty/OPEN-STREAMLIT-PROJECTS/README.md

    - Includes an interactive sidebar with options to navigate between different views (`Home`, `Progress`).
    - Enables selection of quantitative features for exploring distributions and trends.

-## 8. LINEAR REGRESSION
+# PAGE 8: LINEAR REGRESSION

-# Predictive Analytics Dashboard: Multiple Regression Analysis

 ### 1. **Data Loading and Preprocessing**:
 - The dashboard loads an Excel dataset (`regression.xlsx`) containing information on `Dependant`, `Wives`, and `Projects`.